 But in the opening days of the war, Phinney wrote, no one wanted to admit that Lexington patriots had shot at British regulars.
 The outcome of the war was then far from certain, and militiamen identified as shooters could wind up on the gallows.

 The Shot Heard Round the World

-William Munroe testified that he was confident some of the militiamen fired back.
-Ebenezer Munroe, wounded in the arm, said to him, "I'll give them the guts of my gun."
+Phinney wrote that William Munroe was confident some of the militiamen fired back.
+He testified that Ebenezer Munroe, wounded in the arm, said to him, “I’ll give them the guts of my gun.”

 William Tidd retreated up the north road as an officer on horseback pursued him.
 He called out, “Damn you, stop, or you are a dead man!” …”Therefore I sprang over a pair of bars, made a stand, and discharged my gun at him.”